The Ultimate Guide to Finding a Great Account Executive

 The account executive is responsible for maintaining contact with existing clients, keeping them satisfied, and ensuring that they ultimately sign contract extensions and/or purchase more inventory.

-This task will often demand for the account executive to keep up with the inner workings of your customer’s business; they should leverage that knowledge to make great recommendations and keep on top of the account.
+This task will often demand that the account executive keep up with the inner workings of your customer’s business; they should leverage that knowledge to make great recommendations and keep on top of the account.

 Deliver products and services demos to upsell new features